Cameron Johnson: Phoenix Suns (2019–2023)

-Brooklyn Nets (2023–present)
+Brooklyn Nets (2023–2025)

 On February 9, 2023, the Suns traded Johnson to the Brooklyn Nets, along with Mikal Bridges, Jae Crowder, four unprotected first-round picks, and a 2028 first-round pick swap, in exchange for Kevin Durant and T. J. Warren.
 Johnson made his Nets debut two days later, recording 12 points, seven rebounds, seven assists and three steals in a 101–98 loss to the Philadelphia 76ers.

+On July 6, 2023, Johnson re-signed with the Nets.

+On November 19, 2024, Johnson had his best career game with the Nets, scoring 34 points and hitting 6 threes, leading them to a 1-point win over the Charlotte Hornets.

+Denver Nuggets (2025–present)

+On July 8, 2025, Johnson was traded to the Denver Nuggets in exchange for Michael Porter Jr. and a 2032 first-round pick.